-Life insurance pays your dependant(s) a lump sum or regular payments if you die.
+Life insurance pays your dependants a lump sum or regular payments if you die.
 You need it if your children or partner depend on your income to cover the mortgage or other living expenses.
 It only covers death so won't cover you if you can't work because of illness or disability.

 Life insurance can be very good value.
-Often just a few pence a day is all you need to provide your loved ones with plenty of financial protection.
+Often just a few pence a day is all you need to provide your family with plenty of financial protection.
 Even if you have an employee package that includes life insurance, it's a good idea to buy a policy to cover your mortgage.
-But premiums do vary, so shop around.
+The cost of life insurance varies, so shop around to get the best deal.